 During the architectural system and software design, the SRS is reviewed by designers for completeness and understandability.
-The objective of the review is to detect inconsistencies and incompatibilities of the requirements.
+The target of the review is always to detect inconsistencies and incompatibilities of the requirements.

 The safety concept contains references to the requirements in the SRS.
-This allows for a verification of the architecture to ensure it adresses all applicable requirements in the SRS.
+This enables a verification of that the architecture is addressing all applicable requirements in the SRS.